2729400n/physics-group-project/README.md

 new_xs = np.array([x,y for i in X,y])  will be a flat array containing x,y as psuedo scalars thenpassing it as an x parameter to curve fit we can interpolate for polynomial shifts
+# physics-group-project
+The Repo for Physics Group Project